feathersjs/docs/api/databases/mongoose.md

 ### `service(options)`

-Returns a new service instance intitialized with the given options. `Model` has to be a Mongoose model.
+Returns a new service instance initialized with the given options. `Model` has to be a Mongoose model.
 See the [Mongoose Guide](http://mongoosejs.com/docs/guide.html) for more information on defining your model.

 ```js
 const mongoose = require('mongoose');